johnjago/getdashify.com/content/blog/change-order-status-in-woocommerce/index.md

 +++
-title = 'How to change order status in WooCommerce (for beginners, no extra plugins)' date = '2024-04-17' draft = false
+title = 'Change order status in WooCommerce (for beginners, no extra plugins)' date = '2024-04-17' draft = false summary = 'All the ways you can manually change the order status of an order in WooCommerce.'
 +++

 ## Summary